 The service allows you to take advantage of the in-built invoicing features.

-The service's invoicing module is an optional feature that meets compliance regulations in all countries that we support.
+The service's invoicing module is an optional feature that helps you to meet certain compliance regulations in all countries that we support.
 For example, India and Belarus require a digital signature to be displayed on every invoice, and in Saudi Arabia the invoice to the end customer must be in Arabic.

 Vertex Advantage Plus streamlines international compliance for VAT and GST, delivering an end-to-end solution from registration to filing and remitting the tax.
 For more information, contact support.